Use this dialog box to set up options for running and debugging applications that use OSGi Bundles.

-In this tab, compose a list of bundles to be installed, specify whether each bundle should be started upon installation, and define the order in which you want the bundles to be started.
+In this tab, select a framework that you need, compose a list of bundles to be installed, specify whether each bundle should be started upon installation, and define the order in which you want the bundles to be started.

 |Bundles Name||This read-only field shows the names of the OSGi bundles to be installed.|